-50 Plus Program ID Card Information
+Lifelong Learning Program ID Card Information

-50 Plus Program students who register for a 50 Plus Fitness Membership will be provided a free ID card to access the gym on the main campus.
+Lifelong Learning Program students who register for a Lifelong Learning Fitness Membership will be provided a free ID card to access the gym on the main campus.

 All other students who want an ID to receive the benefits below must pay a one-time \$5 fee.
 If the ID card is lost or stolen, the replacement cost is \$5.
-Please bring a valid photo ID when having your COM 50 Plus ID made.
+Please bring a valid photo ID when having your COM Lifelong Learning ID made.

-After registering each semester (Fall, Spring, Summer) for a 50 Plus Fitness Membership, you must take the ID card to the gym front desk for activation.
+After registering each semester (Fall, Spring, Summer) for a Lifelong Learning Fitness Membership, you must take the ID card to the gym front desk for activation.

-Seniors possessing a valid 50 Plus Program ID card are entitled to the following COM benefits:
+Seniors possessing a valid Lifelong Learning Program ID card are entitled to the following COM benefits:

-- Use of the COM Library and computer lab - Use of the Innovations Computer Lab in TVB-1324 (limited use of copies) - Discount on COM cosmetology services at The Salon at College of the Mainland; call 409-933-8480 for more information. - Discount on tickets for COM Community Theatre productions and \$10 tickets for preview shows.
-Call 409-933-8345 for more information. - Blood pressure reading is available daily in the 50 Plus Program Office.
+- Use of the COM Library and computer lab - Use of the Innovations Computer Lab in TVB-1324 (limited use of copies) - Discount on COM cosmetology services at The Salon at College of the Mainland; call 409-933-8480 for more information. - Discount on tickets for COM Community Theatre productions and free for preview shows.
+Call 409-933-8345 for more information.